OP-TEE/optee_os/documentation/optee_design.md

 ### Pseudo Trusted Applications

-These are added directly to the OP-TEE core tree in, eg, `core/arch/arm/pta`, and are built along with and statically built into the OP-TEE core blob.
+These are implemented directly to the OP-TEE core tree in, eg, `core/arch/arm/pta`, and are built along with and statically built into the OP-TEE core blob.

 The pseudo Trusted Applications included in OP-TEE already are OP-TEE secure privileged level services hidden behind a "GlobalPlatform TA Client" API.